Gatecrasher Mr Black Death, the bringer of Pain

 It was an experience that I only talked about if the opportunity arose.
 I had much more interesting topics to share.
 But I have taken up the legacy left by Anna.
 When I know women who have met Mister Black, I give my testimony with a smile.
 The smile of someone who wants to remember that you are never alone.
 Four years have passed since the arrival of Mister Black.
 He gave me new, perfect, totally redone breasts and hormonal maintenance treatment.

 I think about him rarely.
-Even when I carry out the various six-monthly HPV Geno and Ovarian Level Cancer tests, i.e. breast ultrasound, blood and transvaginal tests, despite being in the wolf’s den, I don’t pay any attention to them.
+Even when I carry out the various six-monthly HPV Geno and Ovarian Level Cancer tests, i.e. breast ultrasound, blood and transvaginal exams, despite being in the wolf’s den, I don’t pay any attention to them.
 Now, I look further into why I am in a hospital waiting room.
 I am sifting patiently until I find something that interests me and gives me a smile like his, the ones Gabriele gave me.

 I cut out some chatter or laughter that gives meaning and dignity to that time spent that would be wasted if I used it to worry or complain about my HPV Type Tests.
 This does not mean underestimating Mister Black but giving him the importance he deserves, not the spotlight, because he is behind the scenes in front of the stage where life flows.